embedly/embedly-docs/endpoints/mirage/index.rst

 Mirage
 ======

-Mirage is an image proxying service that allows you to:
+Mirage is an image proxying service that allows:

- * Proxy images over HTTPS.
+ * Proxying images over HTTPS.
- * Specify a fall back image if an image fails to fetch.
+ * Specifying a fall back image if an image fails.
- * Manipulate images to fit the needs of your website, including cropping, resizing and filling images.
+ * Manipulating images to fit the needs of your website, including cropping, resizing and filling images.
- * Integrate with the Embedly API.
+ * Integration with the Embedly API.

-Mirage offers 4 different API endpoints: :doc:`Image <endpoints/1/image>`,
-:doc:`Resize <endpoints/1/image/resize>`, :doc:`Crop <endpoints/1/image/crop>`
+Mirage offers four different API endpoints: :doc:`Image <endpoints/1/image/index>`, :doc:`Resize <endpoints/1/image/resize>`, :doc:`Crop <endpoints/1/image/crop>`
-and :doc: `Fill <endpoints/1/image/fill>`.
+and :doc:`Fill <endpoints/1/image/fill>`.

 Image
 -----